DLRP1995/Huey/repo/pygpt-MHP/README.md

 - `Chat with files (Llama-index, inline)` - plugin integrates `Llama-index` storage in any chat and provides additional knowledge into context (from indexed files and previous context from database).

-- `Command: API calls` - plugin lets you connect the model to the external services using custom defined API calls.
+- `API calls` - plugin lets you connect the model to the external services using custom defined API calls.

-- `Command: Code Interpreter` - responsible for generating and executing Python code, functioning much like the Code Interpreter on ChatGPT, but locally.
+- `Code Interpreter` - responsible for generating and executing Python code, functioning much like the Code Interpreter on ChatGPT, but locally.
 This means GPT can interface with any script, application, or code.
 The plugin can also execute system commands, allowing GPT to integrate with your operating system.
 Plugins can work in conjunction to perform sequential tasks; for example, the `Files` plugin can write generated Python code to a file, which the `Code Interpreter` can execute it and return its result to GPT.

-- `Command: Custom Commands` - allows you to create and execute custom commands on your system.
+- `Custom Commands` - allows you to create and execute custom commands on your system.

-- `Command: Files I/O` - provides access to the local filesystem, enabling GPT to read and write files, as well as list and create directories.
+- `Files I/O` - provides access to the local filesystem, enabling GPT to read and write files, as well as list and create directories.

+- `System (OS)` - allows you to create and execute custom commands on your system.

-- `Command: Mouse and Keyboard` - provides the ability to control the mouse and keyboard by the model.
+- `Mouse and Keyboard` - provides the ability to control the mouse and keyboard by the model.

-- `Command: Web Search` - provides the ability to connect to the Web, search web pages for current data, and index external content using Llama-index data loaders.
+- `Web Search` - provides the ability to connect to the Web, search web pages for current data, and index external content using Llama-index data loaders.

-- `Command: Serial port / USB` - plugin provides commands for reading and sending data to USB ports.
+- `Serial port / USB` - plugin provides commands for reading and sending data to USB ports.

 - `Context history (calendar, inline)` - provides access to context history database.

 - `Crontab / Task scheduler` - plugin provides cron-based job scheduling - you can schedule tasks/prompts to be sent at any time using cron-based syntax for task setup.

 - `DALL-E 3: Image Generation (inline)` - integrates DALL-E 3 image generation with any chat and mode.
 Just enable and ask for image in Chat mode, using standard model like GPT-4.
-The plugin does not require the `Execute commands` option to be enabled.
+The plugin does not require the `+ Tools` option to be enabled.

 - `Experts (inline)` - allows calling experts in any chat mode.
 This is the inline Experts (co-op) mode.